ibm-cloud-docs/virtual-servers/vsi_faqs_reserved.md

 {: #which-virtual-server-instance-types-can-be-reserved-}
 {: faq}

-Only SAN-backed balanced, memory, and compute family sizes can be reserved.
+You can reserve only SAN-backed balanced, memory, and compute family sizes.

 ## Can I combine different CPUxRAM sizes or change the sizes later?
 {: #can-i-combine-different-cpuxram-sizes-or-change-the-sizes-later-}